zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 **Follow these steps:**

 1. Open the file `<Zowe install directory>/components/api-mediation/bin/start.sh`.
-2. Find the line that contains the `-Dapiml.service.allowEncodedSlashes=false` parameter and set the value to `true`:
+2. Find the line that contains the `-Dapiml.service.allowEncodedSlashes=false` parameter and set the value to `true`.
 3. Restart Zowe&trade.

 Requests with encoded slashes will now be passed to onboarded services.

 ## apiml.service.corsEnabled

 By default, CORS are disabled in the API Gateway for the Gateway routes `api/v1/gateway/**`.
 Allowing CORS for Gateway is necessary to enable CORS at the service level.
 Use the following procedure to enable CORS.

 **Follow these steps:**

 1. Open the file `<Zowe install directory>/components/api-mediation/bin/start.sh`.
-2. Find the line that contains the `-Dapiml.service.corsEnabled=false` parameter and set the value to `true`:
+2. Find the line that contains the `-Dapiml.service.corsEnabled=false` parameter and set the value to `true`.
 3. Restart Zowe&trade.

-Requests throughthe Gateway will now contain CORS header.
+Requests through the Gateway will now contain CORS header.

 ## Retry policy